If your goal is to become a millionaire, there’s a helpful chart that reveals what it will take to get there!

-Speaking strictly about retirement savings, Clark always says the key is to save early and often!
+Speaking about retirement savings, money expert Clark Howard always says the key is to save early and often!

 Years ago, we shared a chart on Clark.com that showed how a 15-year-old could invest just $2,000 a year for seven years.
 And then, never saving another penny again, the money would grow to be $1 million at 65.

 If you’re getting a late start, don’t panic — but do plan on delaying Social Security for as long as you can.

 One thing that can make saving for retirement easier is contributing to a 401(k) plan offered by your employer, so always contribute up to the company match if that’s an option.